 Description: Maps an EMD designator to an IBIS component or EMD module.

 Usage Rules: The [EMD Designator Map] keyword must be followed by a list of all the EMD designators (also called reference designators in industry).
-Each EMD designator is followed by the file reference of a .ibs [Component] name or .emd [Begin EMD] name.
+Each EMD designator is followed by a part name.

 For the context in this <# TBD> Electrical Module Description section, a “designator” shall be one line in the data following [EMD Designator Map].

-A designator that is an .emd file can itself reference an EMD module.
-This shall be limited to 6 hierarchy levels of nested .emd files.

-An EMD file may not reference itself directly or indirectly.

-The EMD designator, file reference, and component/module name terms are separated by white space.
+The EMD designator and part is separated by white space.

-The EMD designator is limited to ten characters.
+The EMD designator is limited to ten characters. “*” is an illegal designator name.

 Example: